timdeputter/FitEx/README.md

 FitEx
 ====

-FitEx is a Micro-Module which provides a alternative way for function definitions.
+FitEx is a little Macro-Module which provides a alternative way for function definitions.
 If you need an anonymous functions which takes a single argument like this:

 ```elixir